 Was your college education worth the cost?
-In our recent survey about student loans, 39% of people said that it wasn’t.
-While a college education may open the path to better job outlooks and higher pay, it’s frustrating to be shackled with student loan debt that could take up to 25 years to pay off.
+In the Freedom Debt Relief 2019 survey about student loans, 39 percent of people said that it wasn’t.
+While a college education may open the path to better job prospects and higher pay over your lifetime, it’s frustrating to be shackled with student loan debt that could take up to 25 years to pay off.

 If you’re in over your head with student loan debt, you may be looking for any solution that lessens your financial burden.
-For some, student loan consolidation does offer that.
-But student loan consolidation isn’t always the answer.
-Read on to find out if this could be the right choice for you.
+Some may decide to consolidate student loan debt, but it isn’t always the best choice.

-If you only have federal loans, you could consolidate them all into a Direct Consolidation Loan, which could allow you to keep many of your federal student loan benefits, such as deferment or the option to enroll in Income-Driven Repayment Plans.
-But since your new interest rate will be a weighted average of your current interest rates, these loans may not save you much money on interest in the long run.
+If you only have federal loans, you could consolidate them all into a Direct Consolidation Loan, which could allow you to keep many of your benefits, such as deferment, or the option to enroll in Income-Driven Repayment Plans.
+But since your new interest rate will be a weighted average of your current rates, these loans may not save you much money on interest in the long run.

-On the other hand, if you only have private student loans or a mixture of private and federal student loans, you may be able to consolidate your student loans through a private lender.
+On the other hand, if you only have private student loans or a mixture of private and federal student loans, you may be able to consolidate student loan debt through a private lender.
 You’ll lose the benefits of your federal student loans, but you could end up with a lower interest rate.

 In addition to student loan consolidation, many private lenders also offer student loan refinancing.
 Refinancing involves taking on a new loan to pay off your current student loans.

 Depending on your situation and goals, consolidating your student loans might help you reach your financial goals sooner.
 Here are a few potential benefits of student loan consolidation:

 - Private loans could lower your rates.
 If you consolidate your student loan debt with a private lender, you could get a lower interest rate than the one you’re currently paying.
 A Direct Consolidation Loan will not lower your rates.